Discover the Profit Margin of Your Dropshipping Store

 A low net profit margin might mean there are issues impacting profitability potential such as high expenses, management problems, and site usability.

 It’s important to note that net profit margins are wildly different across different industries.
-So use caution when comparing your net profit margin to other businesses.
+So use caution when comparing yourself to other businesses.

 Divide your company’s net income (which is the profit after expenses are deducted from gross income) into your total sales.
 Then multiply that result by 100 to get the answer as a percentage.